srsexton94/tictactoe-client/README.md

 * Git/GitHub

 ### Planning and Development Process:
 The planning process for this project began with detailing user stories and a wireframe.
+From there, the use of a number of other organizational tools proved immensly helpful and are included below for reference.
-* [My Wireframe](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A1d93b5e2-73e1-4324-a0fe-a2ca2060ac76) helped in visualizing a possible end product, and articularing the visual wireframe in a [written description](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A9bdd5213-bd20-4aa0-9a6d-ed952558c257) helped articulate necessary components of each view.
+* This project's [Wireframe](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A1d93b5e2-73e1-4324-a0fe-a2ca2060ac76) helped in visualizing a possible end product.
+Articulating the visual wireframe in a [written description](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A9bdd5213-bd20-4aa0-9a6d-ed952558c257) helped detail necessary components of each view.
 (To ensure legibility, the wireframe has been transcribed below)
     - **View 1: Title Page** visible while unauthenticated
       - Main Title/header
       - Instructions/welcome paragraph